 Nicholas Ames, the Executive Chef, is truly a worker bee himself.
 Nicholas graduated from the California Culinary Academy in San Francisco in 2001.
 Brandon met Nicholas while he was working at Spuntino in Denver and was impressed by the quality, originality, and consistency of food that came out of the tiny kitchen.
 He previously spent time in great kitchens in San Francisco and Denver.
-Nichlolas was about to relocate to Chicago, when he was approached about running the Abejas kitchen–sometimes good luck and timing are everything!
+Nicholas was about to relocate to Chicago when he was approached about running the Abejas kitchen–sometimes good luck and timing are everything!

 Brandon and Barry wanted to stay true to the historic location of Abejas when designing the restaurant.
 The Abejas location once housed a Piggly Wiggly Wholesale Grocery Store, amongst other businesses.
 The interior of the restaurant features reclaimed barn wood, corrugated metal, old doors, all from a ranch in Golden that was being sold.
 The rustic interior and application of the locally reclaimed material go hand-in-hand with the aspiration to source as much of the menu locally as possible.
 The two owners hope to foster strong relationships with local farmers, breweries, and suppliers in their immediate community.